fortrabbit/Custom-HTTP-Error-Pages/_pages/it-really-works.md

 ---

-You might replace this `index.php` file with your own great work.
+* You might replace this `index.php` file with your own great work.
+* You might need to set a different document root folder.
+Laravel uses 'public'.